masonrware/cosi-132a-repo/termProject/README.md

 ### Description

+*RealView Movie Search Engine*

+This project is intended to serve as a complex movie search engine.
+It works by hosting a flask app front end and an elasticsearch backend.
+Utilizing indexed documents and their vectors, the engine is able to compare the user's query against movie reviews from sources across the internet.

 ### Engine

-* `hw5.py`
+* `flask_app.py`

-`hw5.py` implements a flask app so that it can obtain a raw query string and some specifications about which retrieval method to use.
-Once these attributes are recorded, that are used to instantiate the Engine class present in `user_search.py` with the specified arguments.
-This is then searched upon and it's retrieved, ranked documents are returned and rendered in the html files located in the `templates/` subdir, per Flask standards.
+`flask_app.py` implements a flask app so that it can obtain a raw query string that is used to instantiate the Engine class present in `query.py` with the specified arguments.
+This is then searched upon and it's results are retrieved.
+Using Okami BM25 and reranking based on document sbert vectors, ranked documents are returned and rendered in the html files located in the `templates/` subdir, per Flask standards.

 ### Querying

-* `user_search.py`
+* `query.py`

-As stated earlier, almost all the aspect of `user_search`'s searching and interacting with the elasticsearch instance to retrieve results discussed in the following description holds for `evaluate.py`.
-The difference comes in output.

-In `user_search`, an Engine instance is created to represent one search instance.
-Using the kwargs provided, the program runs the `search` method which first generates queries based on the original user query and some enhancements depending on the analyzer they chose.
-After this is done, one query is chosen and that query is used for searching the index.
-Next, embeddings are created regardless of the retrieval method depending on the type of vector name provided
+In `query.py`, an Engine instance is created to represent one search instance.
+Using the kwargs provided, the program runs the `search` method which first generates queries based on the original user query and some enhancements.
+After this is done, one query is chosen and that query is used for searching against the es-index.
+Next, sbert embeddings are created and used in rerank.
-(default is sbert).

-Then, if the user specified a search type, it will be chosen via some logic gates and once that is done, the `rank` or `re_rank` methods are called, depending on the retrieval method.

-* `rank` & `re_rank`
+* `re_rank`

-The functions `rank` and `re_rank` are both present in the global space of `user_search.py`.
-They make use of the `Search()` method provided by the elasticsearch API.
-Retrieving a full response from the es instance, these methods either return it, in the case of `rank`, or they use the `.extra()` modifier to rescore the results according to a provided vector.
+The function `re_rank` is present in the global space of `query.py`.
+It makes use of the `Search()` method provided by the elasticsearch API.
+Retrieving a full response from the es instance, this method uses the `.extra()` modifier to rescore the results according to a provided vector.

 ### Dependencies

-1. elasticsearch==7.17.1
+* elasticsearch==7.17.2
-2. elasticsearch_dsl==7.4.0
+* elasticsearch_dsl==7.4.0
-3. Flask==2.0.2
-4. nltk==3.5
+* googletrans==3.1.0a0
+* nltk==3.7
-5. numpy==1.22.3
+* numpy==1.22.3
+* pandas==1.4.1
+* pyenchant==3.2.2
+* pynytimes==0.8.0
+* python-dotenv==0.20.0
-6. pyzmq==22.3.0
+* pyzmq==22.3.0
+* requests==2.25.1
-7. sentence_transformers==2.2.0
+* sentence_transformers==2.2.0
-8. tqdm==4.61.2
+* tqdm==4.61.2

 All dependencies can be found in the `./requirements.txt` file.
 Moreover, they can be automatically installed using the shell command: `pip install -r requirements.txt` and the most up to date versions of the dependencies can be installed using the shell command: `pip list --outdated --format=freeze | grep -v '^\-e' | cut -d = -f 1 | xargs -n1 pip install -U` .